Indians' Winning Streak Reaches 18 Games with Win vs. Orioles

 Innings during Indians' win streak: 162 Innings in which Indians have trailed: 4 Indians have outscored opposition 121-32 during the streak2017-9-11 03:07:15

-The 1916 New York Giants own the longest-winning streak in MLB history after they reeled off 26 victories in a row—a run that included a tie game.
-Going back to just the last century, the 1935 Chicago Cubs won 21 games in a row.
+The 1916 New York Giants own the longest winning streak in MLB history (26), which included a tie game.
+Going back just to the last century, the 1935 Chicago Cubs won 21 games in a row.

-On Monday, the Indians welcome in the 60-82 Detroit Tigers for a three-game series and then have a four-game series against the 71-71 Kansas City Royals beginning Thursday.
+On Monday, the Indians welcome the 60-82 Detroit Tigers for a three-game series.
+Following that, they have have a four-game series against the 71-71 Kansas City Royals beginning Thursday.
 Cleveland has won eight of its last nine against Detroit and six of its last seven against Kansas City.